- See a full list of publications

 - Explore connections, collaborators, related work and more

-I gained my undergraduate degree and PhD in Psychology from the University of Bradford.
-Following this, I worked as a Research Associate with Professor Ian Goodyer at the University of Cambridge on the Neuroscience in Psychiatry Network (NSPN) investigating how the adolescent mind and brain develops into early adulthood.
-I went on to work with with Professor Gina Conti-Ramsden at the University of Manchester as a Research Associate on the Manchester Language Study (MLS), which is a 20 year longitudinal study of children with Developmental Language Disorder.
-I applied statistical methods such as growth curve modelling, longitudinal trajectory modelling, and path analysis to investigate personal (physical and mental well-being), social, and societal outcomes in adulthood for young people with a history of Developmental Language Disorder.
-I then took up a lectureship at Manchester Metropolitan University.
+I gained my PhD in Psychology in 2012.
+Alongside my PhD, I worked as a research assistant for the Born in Bradford Project, a large epidemiological study investigating health and wellbeing in ethnic minority families.
+Following this, I worked as a research associate with Professor Ian Goodyer at the University of Cambridge on the Neuroscience in Psychiatry Network (NSPN) investigating how the adolescent mind and brain develops into early adulthood.
+I went on to work with Professor Gina Conti-Ramsden at the University of Manchester as a research associate on the Manchester Language Study (MLS), which is a 20 year longitudinal study of young people with developmental language disorder.

-I am keen to hear from potential PhD students who are interested in the following topics:
+I am interested in hearing from potential PhD students who would like to develop the following projects:

-Research Key Words: Developmental Language Disorder, Autism Spectrum Disorder, Longitudinal, Epidemiology, Mental Health, Physical Activity, Latent Class Analysis, Growth Curve Modelling, Path Analysis, Latent Trajectory Modelling, Secondary Data Analysis, Millenium Cohort Study, Manchester Language Study, Avon Longitudinal Study of Parents and Children (ALSPAC), Polygenic Risk, Genetics, Genome-wide association studies.
+Research keywords: Developmental Language Disorder, Autism Spectrum Conditions, Development, Childhood, Adolescence, Neurodiversity, Longitudinal Modelling, Epidemiology, Mental Health, Wellbeing, Prosocial, Play, Latent Class Analysis, Growth Curve Modelling, Structural Equation Modelling, Latent Class Growth Modelling, Twin Modelling, Polygenic Risk, Genetics, Genome-Wide Association, Secondary Data Analysis, Millennium Cohort Study, Manchester Language Study, Avon Longitudinal Study of Parents and Children, Twins Early Development Study, Born in Bradford.